Oslo, August 31st: Plot

 Anders is a recovering drug addict in an Oslo rehab clinic.
-On his first opportunity to take an overnight trip from the rehab centre, he meets an old girlfriend and then attempts suicide by filling his pockets and walking into a lake.
+On his first opportunity to take an overnight trip from the rehab centre, he meets an old girlfriend and then attempts suicide by filling his pockets with rocks and walking into a lake.
 Unable to go through with it, he returns to the rehab centre, where he does not mention his suicide attempt in group therapy.

 On 30 August, he is given a day's leave to attend a job interview in the city centre.
 He goes to visit his friend Thomas and his wife Rebecca and their two children.
-While there, he admits that after meeting his old girlfriend Malin, he felt nothing and never loved another former girlfriend, Iselin, which Thomas tries to play off.
+While there, he admits that after meeting his old girlfriend Malin, he felt nothing, and never loved another former girlfriend, Iselin, which Thomas tries to play off.
 Anders slowly reveals to him that he is having suicidal thoughts.
 At 34 years of age, he feels he is too old to start over and is unenthused about the interview as an editorial assistant that he is applying for.
 He sees Thomas as being happy, but Thomas talks about his own difficulties in life including being too tired to maintain passion with his wife, having limited time to focus on his career, and the lack of true friendships as he gets older.
 As the two part on good terms, Thomas begs Anders not to do anything stupid, while also inviting him to a party later that evening, which is being held by their mutual friend Mirjam.

 Anders goes to his job interview, but beforehand calls the girlfriend he was dating while he was on drugs, Iselin, and getting her voicemail, begs her to call him back.

 At the job interview, when he is asked about the gaps in his resume, Anders admits to being a former drug addict, causing the interviewer to grow uncomfortable.
-Anders abruptly ends the interview, taking his application with him and throwing it out.
+Anders abruptly ends the interview, taking his application with him and throwing it in the bin.

 Following his interview, Anders has plans to meet with his sister, Nina, but is surprised and angry when Nina's girlfriend, Tove, shows up instead, eventually admitting that Nina does not want to see him and finds it difficult he is being let out of rehab.
 Tove is supposed to go with Anders to the family home, which is being sold to pay for his rehab, but Anders refuses to let her accompany him and takes the keys and leaves alone instead.